Confirm

-What types of company are there in the UK?
+Types of company in the UK

-There are also different legal requirements associated with the various sorts of company entities which can be created in the United Kingdom.
+There are different legal requirements associated with the various sorts of company entities which can be created in the United Kingdom.

 In the UK, there are four ‘standard’ types of company:

-• Public Limited Company (PLC)
+• Public limited company (PLC)

-• Private Unlimited Company
+• Private unlimited company

 Public Limited Company (PLC)